 - Make sure your product roadmap meets the interests of your team and all the stakeholders

 - Share your product roadmap with everyone involved.
-It fosters engagement, shows your progress, and ensures everyone is aware of the plan and their responsibilities
+It fosters engagement, shows your progress, and ensures everyone is aware of the product plan and their responsibilities.

 - Don’t overwhelm your product with too many features.
 First, include only the ones that will get you to your goals.
 Then, think about expanding further

 The next step is to define your product’s backlog.
 This is an ordered list of features, infrastructure changes, and other activities your team may need to deliver your product.